zalando/logbook/README.md

 - HTTP-/JSON-style formatter
 - Logging writer

-Instead of declaring a dependency to `logback-core` declare one to the Spring Boot Starter:
+Instead of declaring a dependency to `logbook-core` declare one to the Spring Boot Starter:

 ```xml
 <dependency>